Pydantic Representation of FHIR

 )

-Invariant Constraints
+FHIR Invariant Constraints

-from fhircraft.fhir.resources.datatypes.R5.complex_types import Quantity
+from fhircraft.fhir.resources.datatypes.R5.complex import Quantity

 try: